British Airways Helicopters: History

+British European Airways Helicopters Ltd. and British Airways Helicopters Ltd.

-A separate company was formed in 1964 as BEA Helicopters Limited and operated the first service between Penzance and the Scilly Islands on 1 May 1964 with a Sikorsky S-61.
+A separate company was formed in early 1964 and operated the first service between Penzance and the Scilly Islands on 1 May 1964 with a Sikorsky S-61.
 The airline expanded into offshore oil & gas support flights from July 1965, from an operating base at Beccles Airfield, in Suffolk.
 Operations from Aberdeen Airport started in July 1967 and in 1971 from Sumburgh Airport.

 The company was involved in setting up the Airlink high-frequency helicopter shuttle service between Gatwick and Heathrow airports in 1978.
 It was responsible for engineering and maintenance of the BAA-owned helicopter and for providing the flight crew.
 Cabin crew were from British Caledonian as was passenger handling at Gatwick.
 Heathrow handling was by British Airways.

-With the change of name of the parent on 31 March 1974 the airline was renamed British Airways Helicopters.
-In 1981, the airline bought six Boeing Vertol BV-234 Chinooks for use on the offshore oil support flights.
+With the change of name of the parent on 31 March 1974 the airline was renamed British Airways Helicopters Ltd. In 1981, the airline bought six Boeing Vertol BV-234 Chinooks for use on the offshore oil support flights.

-In 1986, the airline was sold by British Airways to Robert Maxwell's Maxwell Aviation and renamed British International Helicopters.
-The successor company still operated the Penzance to Isles of Scilly route forty years after it was first scheduled, until it was cancelled in 2012.
+In 1986, the airline was sold by British Airways to Robert Maxwell's Maxwell Aviation and renamed British International Helicopters on September, 23.
+The successor company still operated the Penzance-Isles of Scilly route forty years after it was first scheduled, until it was cancelled on October 31, 2012.